 After enrollment, the FQHC must provide a copy of the current Notice of Grant Award each year to the Bureau of Health Services Financing.
 Failure to supply the notice within 30 calendar days from the effective date of the renewal of the grant will result in termination of the center’s enrollment as a provider of Medicaid services.
 (See Appendix A for contact information)

-NOTE: The effective date of enrollment shall not be prior to the date of receipt of the completed enrollment packet.
+NOTE: The effective date of enrollment shall not be prior to the date of receipt of the completed enrollment packet and the PECOS enrollment effective date.

 Services